ramadawn/Convert-Image-to-String-Library/README.md

 ## White Space:

 Its function will add white space before each new string addition if no whitespace is to be found.
-For example if the Value space indicator is submitted as "x", the string will output value x.
-On the other hand the Value space indicator it " x" then the output will still be Value x.
+For example if the Value space indicator is submitted as "(no white space)x", the string will output value(white space)x.
+On the other hand the Value space indicator is "(white space)x" then the output will still be Value x.
 Multiple white spaces will not be accounted for.
-So a value space indicator of "  x" will attach as Value  x.
+So a value space indicator of "(double white space)x" will attach as Value(double white space)x.

 # Function Parameters: